metamorph-inc/openmeta-mms/docs/doc/11-resultsbrowser/02-pettab.md

 **Dataset Types**

-* Archive: These are datasets are archives of PET Results that were created with the 'Archive Selected' button at the bottom of the PET Dataset Pane.
+* Archive: These are archives of PET Results that were created with the 'Archive Selected' button at the bottom of the PET Dataset Pane.
 * PetResult: These are results that were aggregated from a single execution of the Master Interpreter.

 **Count**